-The Family Research Group at the University of Warwick, in collaboration with the research charity Cerebra, is exploring the experiences of families who live with a child with a learning disability in the UK through the Cerebra 1000 Families Study.
+Researchers at CEDAR, in collaboration with Cerebra, are exploring the experiences of families who live with a child with a learning disability in the UK through the Cerebra 1000 Families Study.
 As far as we know, this is the largest ever longitudinal study of families of children with learning disability in the UK, and we would like to thank all families who have taken part in the 1000 Families study so far.

 This research will further our understanding of what it is like to raise a child with a learning disability in the UK and will help shape future support for families and children.

-We will provide information about the results of the research here on our website as well as through our social media pages.
+We will provide information about the results of the research on the CEDAR website, through the Cerebra website, and through our social media pages.
 You may opt to follow us on Twitter (@Family_RG1) and/or Facebook (www.facebook.com/FamilyRG1) to keep up-to-date with the research.
 You can also sign up for our Family Research newsletter below, as well as view our previous newsletters.